Safe Return to In-Person Instruction and Continuity of Services Plan

 - Development of the initial re-entry plan for 2020-2021 included participation and feedback from a variety of stakeholders.
 SPS created four work groups focused on Health, Safety, Social/Emotional Learning Supports and Operations; Learning Development and Support; Equity and Diversity; and Communications and Partnerships.
 In total, 75 teachers, principals, administrators and community representatives contributed to the plan to safely re-open schools.

-- SPS worked closely with the Centers for Disease Control and Prevention, which visited SPS several times to study the district’s successful mitigation efforts.
+- During the early stages of the pandemic, SPS worked closely with the Centers for Disease Control and Prevention, which visited SPS several times to study the district’s successful mitigation efforts.

 - Ongoing engagement tools offer parents, staff and other members of the public the opportunity to provide input if modifications to the plan are necessary.

 - Updates may also be provided through existing forums hosted by administrators with teachers, parents, high school students and other community patrons.

 - SPS provides a wide variety of programs and resources to support the social, emotional and mental health of students.
 By collaborating with Burrell Behavioral Health, SPS can refer students for on-site counseling and other mental health services.
 Counselors at each school provide other supports and are accessible to families via the online learning platform or through direct personal contact.